 What are the main causes of heart failure?

 Heart failure can have many causes.
-The most common causes are:
+The commonest causes are:

 How is heart failure treated/managed?